Asian Art Outpost

 zhí bǐ zhí jī

-This is from Sun Tzu's (Sunzi's) Art of War.
 It means that if you know and understand the enemy, you also know yourself.
-There is a secondary four characters that come after this in the Art of War (not included here) which suggest you cannot lose a battle when you follow this philosophy.
+Four secondary characters come after this in the Art of War (not included here) which suggests you cannot lose a battle when you follow this philosophy.

-In a very literal and somewhat-boring way, this can also be translated as, "Estimate correctly one's strength as well as that of one's opponent".
+In a very literal and somewhat-boring way, this can also be translated as “Estimate correctly one's strength as well as that of one's opponent.”

 Know Thy Enemy, Know Thyself